 What follows from this counter-disposition against the Enlightenment project is not an abandonment of objective reality, metaphysics, morality, and truth as the postmodernists have done.
 Recoiling against the centuries of revolution, total war, and mass destruction by retreating into the absurdity of meaningless meta-narratives and the incoherence of relativism is not an option.

 To the contrary of postmodern cowardice; the Catholic must boldly proclaim the Primacy of Christ against the nihilistic West we find ourselves interacting.
 Only Christ can provide true, objective meaning to the human experience because it is in Him that all reality is held together.
 As St. Paul teaches, “in Him we live and move and have our being.”

 The appropriate remedy for our postmodern cultural influence is the distinctive story of salvific redemption over sin and death merited to all humanity through the work of the Incarnate Christ on the Cross of Calvary.

 This is a story that extols the goodness of our created order.
-It is in this created order, conserved at every moment by the overabundant fecundity of the loving Triune God, that we discover our participation in the grace of God, an Incarnational understanding of nature, a Christo-centrically illuminated epistemology, the beauty of exemplarism, the analogy of being, and the ethical communication of God’s commands covenantally united to the communal reality of human nature.
+It is in this created order, conserved at every moment by the overabundant fecundity of the loving Triune God, that we discover our participation in the grace of God, an Incarnational understanding of nature, a Christo-centrically illuminated epistemology, the beauty of exemplarism, the logos of the metaxu, and the ethical communication of God’s commands covenantally united to the communal reality of human nature.

 Jesus Christ holds all of these theological and philosophical realities together because they are His reality given to us in the deposit of faith.
 It is Christ the King who rules and reigns at the right hand of the Father.